nd-nuclear-theory/mcscript/INSTALL.md

   > MCSCRIPT_WORK_HOME should specify the parent directory in which
   > run scratch directories should be made.

+  > MCSCRIPT_INSTALL_HOME must specify the directory in which
+  > executables are found.

   > MCSCRIPT_LAUNCH_HOME (optional) should specify the parent
   > directory in which run subdirectories for qsub invocation and